le-petit-prince/dstahlke-gnuplot-iostream-wiki/Datatypes.markdown

 # Overview

-FIXME - to be written

-First one or two (for send1d or send2d) axes label correspond to line (for send1d) or block,line (for send2d).
-Remaining axes correspond to columns.
-If `colmajor` is used, then first axis is used for columns.
+You can provide data to the `send1d()` or `send2d()` (or other similar) command using just about any type of container you want.
+You can even nest several different types of containers.

+The rules for interpreting your data are as follows.
+All tuple datatypes (such as `std::pair` or `boost::tuple`) correspond to columns.
+For example, the datatype

+    std::pair< std::vector<double>, std::vector< std::pair<int, float> > >

+is interpreted as a one dimensional array with three columns, of types `double`, `int`, and `float`.
+Containers (such as `std::vector` or `blitz::Array`) can be nested several layers deep to create a multidimensional array.

+If you use `send1d()` then the first axis of this array corresponds to records and any further axes correspond to columns.
+If you use `send2d()` then the first two axes correspond to blocks of records (for plotting two dimensional data like images or surfaces) and any remaining axes correspond to columns.
+If you use `send1d_colmajor()` or `send2d_colmajor()` then the first axis corresponds to columns, and the remaining axes are interpreted using the rules just described.
+If your data structure is not deep enough for the requested operation, a compile time error is raised.

-See `example-data-1d.cc` and `example-data-2d.cc`.
+See `example-data-1d.cc` and `example-data-2d.cc` for plenty of basic and exotic examples.

-# Container datatypes
+# Container and tuple datatypes

 The following array-like containers are supported:

 * STL containers (e.g. `std::vector`), as well as anything with a similar iterator interface.
+* C style arrays (e.g. `double[10]`), but try to avoid them!
+You should use `boost::array` or `std::array` instead.
 * Blitz++
 * Armadillo
+* It is relatively easy to add support for other types, so if you need something just let me know.

 Containers can be nested (e.g. `std::vector<std::vector<double>>`).
 Note, however that certain types of containers such as `blitz::Array` should never be put inside an STL container!
 The reason is that the assignment operator for `blitz::Array` doesn't work the way STL expects and this leads to memory corruption and crashes.